 Hurricane season officially runs from June to November, but the major hurricanes do not typically pose a threat until the later part of the season.
-As a hurricane lurchestoward the Gulf Coast, we should take the time to go over our disaster plan with our family.
-Even though this storm is only predicted to become a hurricane before making landfall, several others storms have formed and may become more severe than Tropical Storm Gordon.
+When a hurricane lurches toward the Gulf Coast, we should take the time to go over our disaster plan with our family.
 Being aware of the potential danger is the first step in being prepared.
 Here are a few more ideas to ready your family for the upcoming threat.
 Hope you enjoy Cathy’s Tuesday Tip! ~Cathy

 Everyone should have an emergency kit prepared at all times.
 You never know when it will be of use.
 This is an excellent time to go through it and be sure that everything is still in date and charged.
 Your kit should include water, food, and medications for at least three days as well as some cash, a first aid kit, a flashlight, batteries and any valuable documents that you may need if you evacuate.
 Having a portable generator and external batteries or portable chargers for your cell phone can be helpful.
 Plan for your pets as well.